-A urinary tract infection can affect any component of the urinary system, which encompasses the kidneys, ureters, bladder, and urethra.
-These infections tend to be more common in women than in men; nearly half of all women will experience at least one urinary tract infection during their lifetime.
+A urinary tract infection (UTI) can affect any part of the urinary system, including the kidneys, ureters, bladder, or urethra.
+These infections are far more common in women—nearly half will experience at least one UTI in their lifetime.

 A distinctive symptom associated with urinary tract infections is a pain in the lower back that can feel like muscular aches.
 As such, the individual may try over-the-counter pain relievers, but in the case of a UTI, these are unlikely to provide relief.
 Pain in the flanks may be a sign that infection has spread to the kidney, and prescription medications for the infection should ease this symptom.
 Rest, drinking plenty of fluids, and restricting movement may help reduce discomfort in the interim.